 When you are experiencing stress your yang protective system, Triple Warmer, becomes hyper alert.
 This moves you into fight/flight/freeze which in turn activates the adrenal glands to produce the hormones adrenaline and cortisol.
 Adrenaline is a wonderful hormone, designed to enable you to run or fight and as such it triggers a vast response of chemical reactions within the body that boost your energy and alertness.
 Cortisol helps to keep you wide awake and focused on the task at hand by raising your blood sugar and blood pressure and suppressing less critical bodily functions like your digestive and immune systems.
 This is all great if you are running a race or dealing with a crisis, but not so much if you are actually trying to sleep!

-Within the circadian rhythm of 24 hours each meridian comes into a two hour period of supremacy; it is the meridian that is most energised in the entire meridian system.
+Within the circadian rhythm of 24 hours, each meridian comes into a two hour period of supremacy; it is the meridian that is most energised in the entire meridian system.
 Triple Warmer comes into its strength at 9pm until 11pm.
 In previous times, when we didn’t have the luxury of artificially lit rooms to extend out daylight hours, we would either have been asleep by this time, or at least asleep by the time that Triple Warmer moved over to give Gallbladder (11pm-1am) its role in the horary cycle.
-And here is the kicker; if we are still awake by 11pm Triple Warmer decides that actually things are out of balance and it starts producing more adrenaline.
+And here is the kicker; if you are still awake by 11pm, Triple Warmer decides that actually things are out of balance and it starts producing more adrenaline.
 This interrupts the entire hormonal cycle whereby serotonin production is sacrificed for adrenaline production.
-This will be all too familiar for those of you who get your second wind around 9pm.
+This will be all too familiar for those of you who get your second wind at around 9pm.

 With love, Prune